HomeBlogReviewsLa diamond district

 Walking through the Diamond District, you’ll see signs for wholesale, jewelry stores, and plazas, which is where most of the 1,500 businesses operate from.

-The plazas have a vibe similar to department stores, with concessions erected wherever there’s a space – although, of course, there’s a major difference between a Macy’s and a plaza located in the heart of LA’s diamond district.
+The plazas have a vibe similar to department stores, with concessions erected wherever there’s a space – although, of course, there’s a major difference between a mall jewelry store and a plaza located in the heart of LA’s diamond district.
 But, if you were expecting to walk into a marketplace, filled with stalls and the sounds of sales jargon being shouted through the crowds, the reality is very different – and a lot more welcoming for first-timers.

 In any plaza, the quality of the experience (and the diamonds themselves) can differ drastically, although the highly competitive environment does tend to create more competitive prices.
 One key thing to remember is that two diamonds from two different vendors that look identical on paper will be very different if they’re not certified by the same diamond lab, so going for the most attractive price may not always be the best approach.